mhyfritz/vector/README.md

 ### `.$mult(<number>)`

-Performs scalar vector multiplication and mutates the caller.
+Performs scalar multiplication and mutates the caller.

 ```javascript
 const a = new Vector2d(2, 8);